trudi-group/ipfs-tools/README.md

 ### `ipfs-gateway-finder`

 This is a binary that identifies public gateways on the overlay network.
-It downloads the list of public gateways off github, crafts CIDs, queries them, and listens for BitSwap messages for these CIDs.
+It downloads the list of public gateways off GitHub, crafts CIDs, queries them, and listens for BitSwap messages for these CIDs.

 ### `ipfs-json-to-csv`